-Students will use coloring sheets to create a color coded model of El Niño.
-If the Data Literacy Map Cube is used with this, students should color their models first.
+Students will use coloring sheets to create a color coded model of El Niño, then make comparisons using the actual model by answering questions.
+If the Data Literacy Map Cube is used with this, students will color their models first.

 This NASA visualization shows sea surface salinity observations (September 2011-September 2014).
 Students review the video and answer questions.

 For over 20 years, satellite instruments have measured the sea surface height of our ever-changing oceans.
 This video of images shows the complicated patterns of rising and falling ocean levels across the globe from 1993 to 2015.